IRC-SPHERE/sphere-challenge/README.md

 ### annotations\_*.csv (available in train only)

-Annotations.csv contains the following four columns:
+annotations.csv contains the annotations that were provided by the annotators.
+Each file contains the following:

 * start: the start time of the activity (relative to the start of the sequence)
 * end: the end time of the activity (relative to the start of the sequence)